10 Tips to Make the Extra Space of OneDrive for Microsoft's 2016 Storage Reductions

 8. Create Your Own Cloud

-The Fetch function allows you to retrieve files stored on remote computer.
+The Fetch function allows you to retrieve files stored on the remote computer.
 When you are urgently in need of some files that are left behind you, you can use it to create your own cloud storage.
-You can get tasks done by going to Setting, then tick off Let me user OneDrive to fetch any of my files of this PC.
+You can get tasks done by going to Setting, then tick off Let me user OneDrive to fetch any of my files from this PC.

 9. Don't Upload Everything into OneDrive

 As the storage of OneDrive is limited, you should avoid putting everything in it, for example, your system backups, videos, music and other large files.
-There is Groove Music Pass available for music lover to gain an extra storage of 100GB.
+There is Groove Music Pass available for a music lover to gain an extra storage of 100GB.

 10. Use Another Service

 Hope these will help to optimize your use of OneDrive and your precious experiences are mostly welcomed in comments!